Mapping Academic Integrity: Global Retraction Trends Explored through a Topic Lens: Materials and Methods

 \subsection{Publications and Citation Topics}

-We retrieved the citation topics for each retracted paper using their DOIs from Clarivate’s Web of Science (WoS).
-The citation topics are organized into a three-level hierarchy, consisting of 10 macro topics, 326 meso topics, and 2,478 micro topics, with each article assigned a topic at every level.
-Ultimately, out of the 55,000 retracted papers, about 46,000 were assigned topics.
-Additionally, we collected data on the number of publications (both article and review) and retracted papers for each topic from 2000 to 2024 using WoS.
+Citation topics for individual retracted articles were retrieved on January 6, 2026, by querying their DOIs through the InCites dataset of Clarivate’s Web of Science (WoS), last updated on December 10, 2025.
+These citation topics are structured within a three-level hierarchical framework comprising 10 macro-topics, 326 meso-topics, and 2,478 micro-topics.
+Each article is assigned a corresponding topic at each hierarchical level.
+Of the $62,000$ retracted articles, over $50,000$ were successfully mapped to topics.
+Additionally, longitudinal data on the annual publication volumes (including articles and reviews) and retracted articles for each topic from 2000 to 2024 were extracted from the InCites dataset.